gromacs/gromacs/docs/reference-manual/special/pulling.rst

 vector from group 1 to 5, and the third vector is the COM distance vector from group 5 to 9.
 The dihedral angle takes values in the interval (-180, 180] deg and has periodic boundaries.

+The transformation pull coordinate
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The transformation pull coordinate is a "meta" pull coordinate type that can transform one or more other pull coordinates using an arbitrary mathematical expression.
+This is a powerful tool for generating complex reaction coordinates like a contact coordinate using a non-linear transformation of a distance, a sum of contacts or arbitrary (non-)linear combinations of two or more pull coordinates.
+A simple example is a contact coordinate using a non-linear transformation of a distance.
+More complex examples are a (non-)linear combination of two or more pull coordinates or a sum of contacts.

+Typically, the force constant for pull coordinate(s) the transformation coordinates acts on should be zero.
+This avoids unintended addition of direct forces on the pull coordinate(s) to the indirect forces from the transition pull coordinate.
+This is not a requirement, but have both a direct and indirect, from the tranformation coordinate, force working on them is almost never desirable.
+If the transformation is a linear combination of multiple distances, it is useful to normalize the coefficients such that the transformation coordinate also has units of nanometer.
+That makes both the choice of the force constant and the interpretation easier.

 Limitations
 ^^^^^^^^^^^